SalomePlatform/adao/doc/en/reference.rst

         return Y=O(X)

-In this case, the user has also provide a value for the differential increment (or keep the devault value), using through the GUI the keyword "*DifferentialIncrement*", which has a default value of 1%.
-This coefficient will be used in the finite difference approximation to build the tangent and adjoint operators.
-The finite difference approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (of twice the first order computational cost).
+In this case, the user has also provide a value for the differential increment (or keep the default value), using through the GUI the keyword "*DifferentialIncrement*", which has a default value of 1%.
+This coefficient will be used in the finite differences approximation to build the tangent and adjoint operators.
+The finite differences approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (of twice the first order computational cost).